-A right of retention is the right of a creditor, granted to him in situations specified by law, to withhold the performance of his obligation to return a movable or immovable thing to his debtor until his debt-claim has been fully satisfied (Article 3:290 of the Dutch Civil Code).
+Under Netherlands law, a right of retention is the right of a creditor, granted to him in situations specified by law, to withhold the performance of his obligation to return a movable or immovable thing which is in the creditor's possession until his debt-claim has been fully satisfied (Article 3:290 of the Dutch Civil Code).

-The right of retention is a combination of a means of coercion and a right of security.
+The right of retention, also referred to as a possessory lien, is a combination of a means of coercion and a right of security.
 If the garage owner uses the right of retention, the invoice must first be settled and only then will the customer get the car back.

 The person exercising the right of retention must have actual possession.
 In the example of the garage owner, he received the keys to the car from the owner and placed the car in his garage for repair.
 If the owner comes to collect the car, the garage owner hands over the car and the keys.
 If a right of retention is exercised, he refuses to do that.